Home Energy Physics Nuclear Power Electricity Climate Change Lighting Control Contacts Links

 DOME WEIGHT:

 In order to resist tornados the dome has a weight of about 2 tonnes / m^2.
-This weight is achieved by addition of sand bags.
+This weight is achieved by addition of NaF or NaCl sand bags.
 The sand is fire resistant and will distribute projectile impact forces over a wide area.

-The dome's nearly flat floor is sloped to drain off burning liquid fuel, such as might be present after a jihadi aircraft attack.
+The dome's nearly flat floor is sloped to drain off toward the outside burning liquid fuel, such as might be present after a jihadi aircraft attack.

 The FNR foundation is gravity drained to a discharge point which is above the maximum posssible elevation of the surrounding water table.

-The primary sodium pool enclosure is in the middle of the FNR Site Plan shown below.
+The sodium pool enclosure is in the middle of the FNR Site Plan shown below.

-The octagonal concrete wall supports the FNR dome and its loads, supports the secondary sodium pipes, absorbs above pool level gamma emissions from Na-24 and forms the inner wall of the heat exchange galleries.
-The inside surface of this concrete wall is coated with a rubber like sealing material which has the effect of preventing unplanned air exchange between the access space and the outside.
+The cylindrical concrete wall supports the FNR dome and its loads, supports the NaK pipes, absorbs above pool level gamma emissions from Na-24 and forms the inner wall of the heat exchange galleries.
+The inside surface of this concrete wall is coated with a rubber like sealing material which has the effect of preventing unplanned gas exchange between the access space and the outside.

 Immediately inside this concrete wall is a 1 m wide access space which provides an air flow path for closed circuit reactor leakage heat removal.
-Below the pool deck this space is > 2.5 m wide, of which about 1.5 m is occupied by an argon bladder.
-This space could contain relative lateral FNR primary sodium pool wall stabilization to prevent primary sodium pool damage during a very severe earthquake.
+Below the pool deck this space is > 2.5 m wide.
+This space can contain relative lateral FNR outside sodium pool wall stabilization to prevent sodium pool damage during royrt;; very severe earthquake.

-The wall must flex to allow thermal expansion and contraction of the wall surface, pool and pool deck.
-Above the pool deck there is further side wall flexing due to thermal expansion and contraction of the secondary sodium pipes connecting to the intermediate heat exchangers located in the primary sodium pool.
+The inner wall must flex to allow thermal expansion and contraction of the inner wall, pool and pool deck.
+Above the pool deck there is further side wall flexing due to thermal expansion and contraction of the NaK pipes connecting the intermediate heat exchange bundles immersed in the sodium pool to the NaK/salt heat exchangers located in the heat exchange galleries.

 The argon pressure inside the fiberfrax will tend to drive the inner and outer stainless steel wall coverings apart.
 These stainless steel sheets must each be independently screwed into the fiberfrax with self tapping screws.
 Higher density and thicker fiberfrax is chosen for this semi-structural purpose.